 Soy Flour

-Soy flour is popular in gluten free products.
-It has been tested by FODMAP Friendly and it is high FODMAP for fructans and GOS in 50g serves.
-This means you should avoid large serves during the low FODMAP phase of the low FODMAP diet.
-You might find you can tolerate 1 to 2 slices of gluten free bread that contains soy flour, providing it isn’t the predomination flour (eg listed in the first 3 ingredients), so it can be worth exploring your tolerance levels.
+You might find you can tolerate 1 to 2 slices of gluten free bread that contains soy flour, providing it isn’t the predomination flour (e.g. if soy flour isn’t listed in the first 3 ingredients), so it can be worth exploring your tolerance levels.

 Final Thoughts